statox/jiraPrinterElectron/README.md

 via Basic Auth HTTP headers.
 Thus it is recommended to use HTTPS in the host information.

-You can then input the Jira IDs of the issues you want to print.
+You can then input the Jira keys of the issues you want to print.
 Once you input all the issues you want to print you can use the "Download issues" and "Print issues" buttons.